curxxed-mc/WinterCore/README.md

 - Redis for network features
 - PlaceholderAPI, if you want placeholder support

-Before starting the server, configure MongoDB, Redis, the server name, and any webhook endpoint in `plugins/WinterCore/config.yml`.
-Keep real passwords, connection strings, and webhook URLs out of version control.
+Before starting the server, configure MongoDB, Redis, the server name, in `plugins/WinterCore/config.yml`.

 ## Building